Eat Fresh and Local from our Human Powered Farm in Old Lyme, Connecticut

 About Upper Pond Farm

-Upper Pond is a sustainable vegetable farm on Sill Lane in Old Lyme, and on Beaver Brook Road in Lyme, Connecticut.
-We believe in growing fresh, healthy food for our community, free of pesticides and herbicides.
-We grow edible flowers, microgreens, fresh seasonal vegetables, small fruits and bees on our six acre plot of land adjacent to Upper Mill Pond, and on our 5 acre plot located at New Mercies Farm in Lyme.
+Upper Pond practices sustainable agriculture on Sill Lane in Old Lyme, and on Beaver Brook Road in Lyme, Connecticut.
+We grow seasonal vegetables and fruits on our six acre plot of land adjacent to Upper Mill Pond, and on our 5 acre plot located at New Mercies Farm in Lyme.

-Upper Pond Farm focuses on growing fresh annual vegetables, edible flowers, Microgreens, fruits and herbs for local markets, especially Lyme-Old Lyme’s community.
-Upper Pond Farm recycles nutrients, encouraging composting on and off farm, to divert landfill waste, reduces purchased inputs and builds resilient systems.
-Upper Pond Farm uses preventative methods, building systems that are plant positive to avoid synthetic chemical treatment of disease and pests.
+Upper Pond Farm recycles nutrients, encourages composting on and off farm, and builds resilient systems.
+We use preventative methods by building systems that are plant positive to avoid synthetic chemical treatment of disease and pests.
+When your soil is healthy, your plants are healthy.

-Upper Pond Farm is highly invested in Lyme-Old Lyme's community.
+Upper Pond Farm invests in Lyme-Old Lyme's community.
 We feed our community directly.
-We also sustain our community by providing the opportunity to connect with the earth and food system.
+We educate our community by connecting them with the earth and food system

 Most recently, our small acreage was part of a 120 acre dairy farm owned by John and Jessie Roberts, whose farm included the land now owned by High Hopes, the Senior Center and Town Woods Park.

-A history of our growing area at New Mercies will be available soon.
+A history of our growing area at New Mercies:

-Baylee Rose Drown was raised on her families' Holestine dairy farm in Michigan.
-She earned a Bachelors of Science from MIchigan State Universities' College of Agriculture and Natural Resources in 2009.
+Baylee Rose Drown was raised on her families' Holestien dairy farm in Michigan.
+She earned a Bachelors of Science from Michigan State Universities' College of Agriculture and Natural Resources in 2009.

 Baylee picked up the organic farming bug in Vermont, where she worked at Green Mountain College's diversified farm from 2009-2013.
 During Baylee's time at Green Mountain she qualified the farm as Animal Welfare Approval and was active in the greater community by serving as a board member for the Stone Valley Food Coop.
 Baylee earned her Masters of Science in Sustainable Food Systems from Green Mountain College in 2014, as she was incorporating Upper Pond Farm as an LLC and turning the soil in Old Lyme for the first time.

 Baylee loves feeding people and being really tired and dirty at the end of a workday.
-She also loves to teach, hike, fish, brew beer and bake.
+She also loves to teach, hike, fish, brew beer and cook.

 At the farm Quinn loves finding the most efficient way to do everything.
-He is constantly innovating and driving the farm forward with projects like growing peanuts and tea.
+He is constantly innovating and driving the farm forward.
 He is responsible for maintenance and infrastructure development.
-He keeps everyone smiling with his sense of humor and camaraderie.
+The farmers appreciate his sense of humor and commitment to community camaraderie.

 Brendan McGuire was born in Manchester, New Hampshire, but has lived in Farmington, Maine since he was four and considers it his hometown.
 His enthusiasm for farming and gardening stems from a lifelong interest in plants, animals, and natural systems, coupled with a strong interest on personal and community level self-sufficiency.